emmericp/ixy/README.md

 A whole ixy app, including the whole driver, is only ~1000 lines of C code.
 Check out the `ixy-fwd` and `ixy-pktgen` example apps and look through the code.
-The code often references sections in the [Intel 82599 datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf), so keep it open while reading the code.
+The code often references sections in the [Intel 82599 datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf) or the [VirtIO specification](http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.pdf), so keep them open while reading the code.
 You will be surprised how simple a full driver for a network card can be.

 # Features
 * Driver for Intel NICs in the `ixgbe` family, i.e., the 82599ES family (aka Intel X520)
+* Driver for paravirtualized virtio NICs
 * Less than 1000 lines of C code for a packet forwarder including the whole driver
 * No kernel modules needed
 * Simple API with memory management, similar to DPDK, easier to use than APIs based on a ring interface (e.g., netmap)